Ekitji/siem/README.md

 Meanwhile check out the outstanding webinars about windows local privilege escalation and windows endpoint misconfigurations which will assist you further on.

 ### Webinar
-#### Windows Client Privilege Escalation - a must to watch, specially the ACL file/folder parts. ⭐
+#### Windows Client Privilege Escalation ⭐
+a must to watch, specially the ACL for binaries, services and schedule tasks.
 - https://www.youtube.com/watch?v=EG2Mbw2DVnU&t=2411s
 #### Spencers Windows Endpoint Misconfigs ⭐
 Topic 2 (Insecurely installed/conf Software) And Topic 5 (Insecure Services And Tasks) - passsword P3yGQ+1y